Skip to main content

 CF Score is off by default.
 To enable it:

-- Under Pipelines, toggle CF Score Scan to on
+2. Toggle CF Score Scan to on

 The pipeline remains dormant until it is explicitly enabled.
 No background activity runs while it is off.